islaytitans/alien/GM Screen.md

+# Intro
+- what you do
+- how to win
+   - survive
+   - agenda
+- dice rolls

-Sequence of combat - drawing cards, take in turns Using fast actions to react when attacked
+# Sequence of combat
+- drawing cards, take in turns
+Using fast actions to react when attacked
 Slow / fast actions